 - The non-conductive portion of the floor surface is typically a highly insulated material such as nylon, vinyl or some type of polymer.
 Contact and separation with this portion of the floor actually generates a charge and alters the test results.

 Shoes are not the only thing affected by the availability of conductive contact points.
 ESD chair castors, drag chains and heel straps only have a small amount of contact surface.
 When combined with a floor surface with “facilitated pathway” design, serious variation in performance and compliance can occur because the probability of not contacting the grounding points at all is much higher.

 In areas where consistent BVG (Body Voltage Generation) or walking test results are desired, the most efficient conductive floor surface possible is required.
 Protective Industrial Polymers “Surface Ground Plane” floor coating systems offer the most conductive surface available.
+Esd floor coatings are important for these types of floors.
 There are no facilitated pathways and the entire flooring surface is the ground plane that directly transfers any charge straight to ground.

 Want to learn more about Surface Ground Plane ESD flooring systems?
 Download our latest whitepaper entitled “Surface Ground Plane ESD Floors – The Best Way to Protect ESD-Sensitive Components”

 - Why Do My Chairs, Carts and Footwear Perform Differently On Each ESD Floor? - February 7, 2017